soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 - This was started just 4 days before Dr. Aviseka pitched the idea to me.
 - It looked promising with a clean UI.
 - It was written in ReactJS typescript and Tailwind.
 I have some knowledge of ReactJS but not much of Typescript or Tailwind.
-- However, I just have a faint memory from the [CodeWithHarry video](https://www.youtube.com/watch?v=ghZZB_7HFS8) where he explained how can we create a good looking website with Tailwind CSS in just 5 minutes.
+- However, I just had a faint memory from the [CodeWithHarry video](https://www.youtube.com/watch?v=ghZZB_7HFS8) where he explained how can we create a good looking website with Tailwind CSS in just 5 minutes.
+- I calculated he took 5 minutes, for me worst case 5 days.

 #### Pros